Heat Pump Pricing Index

 $3,400

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Texas is currently accepting applications.
+Texas HEEHRA is closed as of 2026-05-02 — funding fully exhausted.

 Texas rebate programs